Knud Holmboe: Career and travels

-After finishing an education as a journalist, he started to work for various Danish local papers.
-However, in search of deeper religious knowledge, he traveled to Morocco in 1924, and became acquainted with Islam.
+In search of deeper religious knowledge, Holmboe traveled to Morocco in 1924 and became acquainted with Islam.
 During a meeting with a sheikh, he realized that he belonged to Islam and converted the following year.
 His first book Between the Devil and the Deep Sea.
-A Dash by Plane to Seething Morocco was translated from the Danish and published in 1924 by Klinte Publishers.
+A Dash by Plane to Seething Morocco was translated from Danish and published in 1924 by Klinte Publishers.
 After returning to Denmark, he wrote two books recounting his experiences in Morocco.

 In 1925, he began a journey across the countries of the Middle East (Turkey, Syria, Palestine, Iraq and Persia).
-In 1927, he travelled through the Balkan and witnessed in Albania the mistreatment of the population by Italian troops.
+In 1927, he travelled through the Balkans and witnessed the mistreatment of the population by Italian troops in Albania.
 He took a photograph of the hanging of a dissident Catholic priest by Mussolini's soldiers in Albania.
 This picture was published in newspapers around the globe and, along with articles that went public all over Europe, infuriated the Italian authorities.

 Back in Denmark, he experienced economic difficulties and in 1928 he ultimately took the decision to leave the country along with his wife Nora and his daughter Aisha who was born earlier that year.
 He went to Morocco for the second time, settled down with his family and changed his name to Ali Ahmed el Gheseiri.
 Two years later, in 1930, his wife took the decision to return with her child to Denmark.

-Knud Holmboe, however, developed a plan to travel from Morocco across the Sahara to reach Egypt.
+Instead of returning, he took a plan to travel from Morocco across the Sahara to reach Egypt.
 It was this journey that made him famous.
 Driving through the desert in a 1929 Chevrolet, he left the beaten track to discover the communities and landscape of the desert.
 Holmboe was shocked to observe European violence against the indigenous populations of the North African colonies.